wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 2.9 =
+New features in Batch Update, enhancements and fixes.
+Recommended upgrade.

 = 2.8 =
 New feature for Duplication of products.
 Performance improvements, enhancements and fixes.
 Recommended upgrade.